🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 • Lower authenticity perception among audiences

-Measurement & Attribution Challenges
+Measurement & attribution challenges

 One of the biggest measurement challenges facing brands is tracking organic, untagged content where creators mention or feature products without formal partnerships.
-Traditional tracking methods miss significant brand exposure, yet organic mentions often indicate stronger audience affinity than paid partnerships.
-Visual content requires AI-powered detection capabilities to identify brand appearances, while uncontrolled messaging creates ongoing brand safety concerns.

-Attribution Complexity
+Attribution complexity

-Multi-touch attribution presents ongoing challenges as customers interact with multiple creators before purchasing, and cross-platform customer journeys complicate tracking efforts.
 Long consideration periods in categories like automotive or luxury goods make immediate attribution difficult, while privacy changes continue to affect pixel-based tracking methods.

-Several solutions are emerging to address these challenges.
-Advanced analytics platforms now offer cross-platform capabilities, while AI-powered content recognition technology helps identify untagged brand mentions.
-Brands are increasingly developing first-party data integration strategies and incorporating customer surveys and feedback to supplement traditional tracking methods.
+To tackle the challenge head-on, brands are increasingly developing first-party data integration strategies and incorporating customer surveys and feedback to supplement traditional tracking methods.

-ROI Measurement Best Practices
+ROI measurement best Practices

 Effective influencer marketing measurement extends far beyond traditional vanity metrics like likes and follows.
 Essential metrics include cost per acquisition (CPA) and customer lifetime value (CLV) from influenced customers, which provide clearer pictures of actual business impact.
-Brand awareness lift studies through surveys help quantify upper-funnel impact, while engagement quality through sentiment analysis reveals whether interactions represent genuine interest or passive consumption.

 Share of voice analysis compared to competitors helps brands understand their relative market position and identify opportunities for growth within their category.